Funding opportunity

 • if applicable, summarises the previous work and describes how this will be built upon and progressed

-• uses a clear and transparent methodology that will:
+• uses a clear and transparent methodology, broken down by work package to:

 • provide details of the methodological approaches, study design and techniques that will be used.
 Enough detail must be given to show why the research is likely to be competitive in its field.
 Particular care should be taken to explain any innovation in the methodology or where you intend to develop new methods